ceejbot/mcm-meta-helper/README.md

 Options:
   -m, --moddir <MODDIR>
-          The mod directory containing the mod to analyze
+          The mod directory containing the mod to analyze [default: .]

-          [default: .]

-  -s, --sourcedir <SOURCEDIR>
-          Any additional source directory to search for translations in use.
-          Repeat for as many directories as you want to search

   -v, --verbose
           Print out more information as the tool runs